Vettabase/mariadb-columnstore-vagrant/README.md

 # MariaDB Columnstore Vagrant

-A Vagrant installation with simple provision of MariaDB Columnstore, maintained by Vettabase.
+A Vagrant installation with simple provisioning of MariaDB Columnstore, maintained by Vettabase.

 ## Requirements